WebMechanix/SimpleConsent/README.md

 #### Installation

-In order to use SimpleConsent, 2 things are required.
-If you have used Klaro before, the process is identical.
+In order to use SimpleConsent, 3 things are required.
+If you have used Klaro before, this process is identical.

 1. **Stylesheet** (SimpleConsent.min.css) (if using the default theme)
-2. **A configuration file/object** (consentConfig.js) that is loaded by your site.
+2. **A configuration file/object** (e.g. consentConfig.js) that is loaded by your site.
 You may also have your configuration bundled into other JS files if you prefer - but for the sake of maintainability, it is recommended to keep it separate.
 3. **Main Library** (SimpleConsent.min.js) with a `data-consent-config` attribute that points to the global configuration object that will be loaded.

 You can do this by adding the following code to your website's `<head>`.